-AIDEA has the ability to issue bonds with a State moral obligation on a capital reserve fund only if the bonds are issued to finance a power transmission intertie and are legislatively approved.
+Until 1990, AIDEA was able to and did issue bonds secured by a capital reserve fund with a State moral obligation.
+AIDEA currently has the ability to issue bonds with a State moral obligation on a capital reserve fund only if the bonds are issued to finance a power transmission intertie and are legislatively approved.
 AIDEA may issue bonds with reserve funds, but they will not have the moral obligation of the State of Alaska.

-The Authority has covenanted that it will not incur any General Obligation indebtedness that will cause future estimated net income (as defined in the Amended and Restated Revolving Fund Bond Resolution) to be less than 150 percent of the General Obligation Annual Debt Service requirements in each year and to take no action to cause its unrestricted surplus to be less than the lesser of \$200 million or the amount of General Obligation Indebtedness outstanding and in no event less than \$100 million.
+AIDEA has no general obligation bonds with a capital reserve fund requirement outstanding.
+The Authority has covenanted that it will not incur any General Obligation indebtedness that will cause future estimated net income (as defined in the Amended and Restated Revolving Fund Bond Resolution) to be less than 150 percent of the General Obligation Annual Debt Service requirements in each year and to take no action to cause its Unrestricted Surplus to be less than the lesser of \$200 million or the amount of General Obligation Indebtedness outstanding and in no event less than \$100 million.
 The full faith and credit of the Authority's Revolving Fund secures the bonds currently outstanding under the resolution.